 I have reviewed all relevant documentary evidence provided by the landlord.
 Section 90 of the Act provides that because the Notice was served by registered mail, the tenants are deemed to have received the Notice five days after its mailing.
-In accordance with sections 88 and 90 of the Act, I find that the tenants are deemed to have received the Notice on March 23, 2019, five days after its registered mailing.
+In accordance with sections 88 and 90 of the Act, I find that the tenants are deemed to have received the Notice on March 12, 2020, five days after its registered mailing.
+Additionally, the Canada Post tracking history document includes a print-out of an electronic signature to confirm that the mailed package was received on March 12, 2020.

-I find that the tenants were obligated to pay monthly rent in the amount of \$2,500.00, as established in the tenancy agreement.
-I accept the evidence before me that the tenants have failed to pay rental arrears in the amount of \$2,500.00, comprised of the balance of unpaid rent owed by March 01, 2019.
+I find that the tenants were obligated to pay monthly rent in the amount of \$1,400.00, as established in the tenancy agreement.
+I accept the evidence before me that the tenants have failed to pay rental arrears in the amount of \$1,400.00, comprised of the balance of unpaid rent owed by February 15, 2020, as indicated on the landlord's Direct Request Worksheet.